pluong19/AAAND-Website/README.md

 ## Tips

 * For multi-line edits in Sublime, you can highlight a string of text and then press Command+D (Or CTRL+D).
-* To add icons, Google "Font Awesome".
+* To add icons, Google "Font Awesome"!